-Ask your doctor for training on how to use the auto-injector that has been prescribed for you.
-In addition, the manufacturers’ websites provide detailed information, including instructions for using the device.
+Ask your doctor for training on how to use the auto-injector prescribed for you.
+In addition, the manufacturer’s website provides detailed information, including instructions for using your device.
 It’s important to become familiar with these instructions.
 Practice using the auto-injector until the process becomes second nature.
 Teach others how to use it as well.

-Once the device is injected, follow the instructions provided by the manufacturer regarding how long to hold the device in place to ensure all of the medication has been delivered.
+Once the medication is injected, follow the instructions provided by the manufacturer regarding how long to hold the device in place to ensure all of the medication has been delivered.